-The Group's ability to continue as a going concern has also been assessed by evaluating the results to 31 March 2021 and the following:
+The Group's ability to continue as a going concern has also been assessed by evaluating the results to 31 March 2022 and the following:

-- The Group's operations consist primarily of electricity generation and distribution, which are considered essential services; - The construction of OEC4 is now complete and the plant is performing above expectations; - The actual operational result for the period, at an EBITDAF level was more favourable than the position identified during COVID-19; - Cash flow from operating activities was \$30.9m for the period; - 10-year forecasts have been reviewed including relevant sensitivity analysis; - The balance sheet for the period, which currently shows a net working capital deficit is driven by fair value loss on financial derivatives and higher accruals for fixed price option on carbon and final OEC4 commitments.
-Trade payables in comparison to prior year, have significantly reduced with the completion of the construction project;
+- The Group's operation consists of electricity generation and distribution which is considered an essential service and can operate at any Government introduced Covid-19 setting; - The construction of OEC4 is now complete and the plant is performing above expectations; - The actual operational result for the period, at an EBITDAF level was more favourable than the position identified during COVID-19; - Cash flow from operating activities has increased 17% to \$36.2m; - 10-year forecasts have been reviewed including relevant sensitivity analysis; - The balance sheet for the period, which currently shows a net working capital deficit is driven by fair value loss on financial derivatives and interest free liabilities, which reflect the expected decrease in debt levels over the next 12 months; - As described in note 14(c), the carrying value of the Generation assets have had an external valuation completed to ensure that the appropriate judgements can be made.
+A positive adjustment of \$7.6m was made; - The Group is forecast to operate within the conditions of its banking facilities as disclosed in note 20(b).
+Funding facilities are due to mature in October 2023 with a refinancing information memorandum being prepared.
+There are no indications that the Group will be unable to successfully refinance.